jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Cloud-Host-Service-Level-Agreement-SLA.md

 #### 2.8 Service Availability

-Service Availability: No less than 99.95%.
+Service Availability: The service availability is not less than 99.95% for the central availability zone.
+For edge availability zones, the service availability is not less than 99.9%.

 Virtual Machine Availability Calculation Formula: All available time of a single virtual machine per service term/ (all available time of a single virtual machine per service term + all unavailable time of a single virtual machine per service term).